Chris Ensminger: Coaching career

 Ensminger moved into coaching immediately after his playing days were over, and he was named the head coach of the German 2nd Division ProA club Gotha Rockets, in May 2013.
 Under his tutelage, the Rockets reached the playoffs in three straight seasons, including berths in the semifinals in 2015 and 2016.
 Ensminger was relieved of his duties on January 31, 2017.

 He took over the head coaching position for BBU Allgäu/Memmingen (later named Orange Academy) in Germany's top-tier youth league NBBL prior to the 2017–18 season.
 Ensminger also became Director of Development and Sports Performance at a player development company in Neu-Ulm, Germany.

+Personal life

+His son Zachary is a German-American basketball player.